Dominic Picard: Saskatchewan Roughriders

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (second stint)

 On the same day that he was released by the Roughriders, and Picard signed with the Winnipeg Blue Bombers, returning to the team that drafted him.
 He was reunited with Bob Wylie once again, a coach that coached Picard in the early stage of his career back in Winnipeg.
 After one season, Picard was released by the Blue Bombers on December 30, 2015.

 Montreal Alouettes

 As a free agent, Picard signed with the Montreal Alouettes on January 19, 2016.
 However, he did not play a regular season game for the team as he announced his retirement June 3, 2016.

 Coaching career

 Séminaire St-François High School

 When Picard retired, he joined the Séminaire St-François Blizzard football program in 2016 as the offensive line coach, where he played High School football, from 1994 to 1998.
 He contributed to the team's success with their two championships (2016–2017) where the Blizzard had the leading rusher for two straight years.
 He then became the offensive coordinator in 2018 where the team played in its third championship game in a row, where they ended short by a score of 38–32 when they led the game 20–9 at half-time vs Collège Jean-Eudes.
 In February 2019, he became the head coach, in addition to retaining his duties as offensive coordinator, where his team finished with a 8–1 season and a 1–1 record in the playoffs.